FakerDevTools/cdn-faker/README.md

-# BrickMMO CDN
+# Faker Development Tools CDN

-This repo is used as the BrickMMO Content Delivery Network (CDN) for BrickMMO related assets.
+This repo is used as the Faker Development Tools Content Delivery Network (CDN) for Faker Development Tools  related assets.

 ---